Abdurrahman-Wahdan/BTK-HACKATHON-2024-Kermits/README.md

 ### Ask Question Functionality
 When a user uploads a PDF, the document is automatically divided into smaller chunks in the background, and embeddings are created for each chunk.
 When the user poses a question, the model uses these embeddings to retrieve relevant information from the document.
 This enables the system to perform **Retrieval-Augmented Generation (RAG)**, where it intelligently finds and provides answers based on the content of the uploaded material.

+We can also ask questions by uploading images.
+Gemini processes and responses the questions with its Vision Language feature.

 This process allows for precise, context-based answers by focusing on relevant parts of the document, making interactions both efficient and informative.